libremfg/rhize-docs/content/get-started/introduction.md

 ## Modern IT for manufacturing

-Rhize is innovative, practical, and built on modern tools and practices:
+Rhize's system design is flexible, practical, and built on modern tools and practices:

 - **All data is accessible through a single endpoint.**
 While the data collected and processed may span multiple segments, events, units, areas, and even plants, all data is stored in a graph database and exposed through a GraphQL interface.